haroldmei/llm-orchestrator/data/data_spec.md

-# NFL Big Data Bowl 2026 - Prediction
+# NFL Big Data Bowl 2026

 ## Description
 Note: This Big Data Bowl 2026 has two competitions.
 This competition is the Prediction competition.
 Learn more about the Analytics competition here.